-In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental or business type -activity columns in the statement of net position.
+In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental or business type-activity columns in the statement of net position.
 This same treatment also applies to proprietary fund financial statements.
-Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight line method, which approximates the effective interest method.
+Bond premiums and discounts, deferred charge on bond refunding, as well as prepaid bond insurance costs, are deferred and amortized over the life of the bonds using the straight line method.
 Bonds payable are reported net of the applicable bond premium or discount.
 The deferred charge on bond refunding is reported as deferred outflows of resources and amortized over the life of the remaining debt.
 Prepaid bond insurance is reported as an asset and amortized over the term of the related debt.
 Other bond issuance costs are expensed at the time debt is issued.

 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of debt issued and original issue discounts or premiums are reported as other financing uses or sources.
-Issue costs and underwriter's discount, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.
+Issuance costs and underwriter's discount, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.